estebanag/pi-dev-box/README.md

 ---

 # Deployment
-> The following assumes you're running docker in rootless mode.
+> The following assumes you're running Docker in rootless mode.

 ## 1. Start Ollama and pull local model(s)
 Pull whichever models you want to use: